jamescoxon/nano_distributed_pow_client/README.md

 ## Configuration

-See `client.conf` for configuration options.
+See `.nano-dpow-client-conf` for configuration options.
+The configuration file should be placed in the user's `$HOME` directory.
 Alternatively use the command line when running the client.
 Do `client --help` for instructions.